-Tabor writes music for various instrumental combinations, including orchestra, mixed chamber ensembles, chorus, vocal solo with piano, and jazz ensembles, as well as for the electroacoustic medium.
-His music has been commissioned by respected performers such as Frank Cox, Thomas Moore, and the Links Ensemble, as well as the Salisbury Symphony Orchestra.
-A number of Tabor’s compositions published by Silent Editions and several are recorded on the Neuma Records label.
-His 1989 woodwind quintet, Texture and Color on a Wall, won the University of New Mexico Composition Competition and his 1994 work for large chamber ensemble, Ambit, was a finalist in the American Society of Composers, Authors and Publishers (ASCAP) Foundation Young Composer Competition (1995).
-More recently, as a guest composer, his music has been featured at the John Donald Robb International Composers Symposium (NM), the Western Illinois University New Music Festival, The Electroacoustic Music: The Continuing Tradition conference (MD), the Holy Cross College New Music Festival (MA), George Mason University (VA), SUNY Buffalo, Catholic University of America (DC), and Hartwick College (NY), among others.
-His music has also been presented in Europe and at such festivals as the International Computer Music Conference, the Percussive Arts Society International Conference, the American Society for Cybernetics Conference, the Electronic Music Midwest Festival, and Society of Composers conferences.
+Jerry Tabor composes experimental acoustic and electroacoustic music, as well as jazz, for various instrumental combinations.
+His music has been commissioned by respected performers such as guitarist Danielle Cumming, the Bayside Brass Quintet, cellist Frank Cox, pianist Thomas Moore, and the Links Ensemble, as well as the Salisbury University Classical Guitar Festival, among others.
+As a guest composer, Tabor was featured at the Conservatorio Alfredo Casella in L’Aquila, Italy, the John Donald Robb International Composers Symposium (twice) and the Western Illinois University New Music Festival.
+His music has been featured at the Electroacoustic Music: The Continuing Tradition conference (MD), the Holy Cross College New Music Festival (MA), George Mason University (VA), SUNY Buffalo, Catholic University of America (DC), and Hartwick College (NY), among others.
+Tabor’s music has also been presented at such festivals as the International Computer Music Conference, the Percussive Arts Society International Conference, the American Society for Cybernetics Conference, the Electronic Music Midwest Festival, and Society of Composers conferences.

 Tabor has taught at the University of Maryland, University of Maryland Baltimore County, and Trinity College in Washington, D.C.
-As Professor of Music at Salisbury University in Maryland, where he has taught since 1997, Tabor teaches in and coordinates the theory and composition programs.
-He also directs the jazz ensembles.
+As Professor of Music at Salisbury University in Maryland, where he has taught since 1997, Tabor teaches in and coordinates the theory and composition programs and directs the jazz ensembles.

 Teacher Education Technology Center (TE) 304